 Before you begin your online nomination application, please read over the details and specific aspects of the four criteria and the program.

 To be considered for nomination by the NCSSM Scholarship Nominating Committee, interested seniors must submit an online nomination application no later than 12:00 noon Monday, September 17, 2018.

 Please be sure to read the application carefully and follow all instructions.
 Late applications will not be considered.
 We encourage you to copy the questions into a Google or Word Document while you write and revise your responses.

 The Park Scholarship also invites Self-Endorsement for those students not selected for nomination by their school committee.
-Since NCSSM could reasonably endorse dozens more seniors for the Park each year, I urge you to consider that possibility after the Scholarship Nominating Committee has announced its decision at the end of September.
+Since NCSSM could reasonably endorse many more seniors for the Park each year, please consider that possibility after the Scholarship Nominating Committee has announced its decision in late September.

 Mark your calendar:The Park Scholars program has been closely associated with NCSSM over the years, naming over 65 of our graduates Park Scholarship winners.
 To continue that productive relationship, a representative from the Park Scholars Program, will visit campus on Thursday, September 13th, at 6:30-7:30 pm in the ETC Lecture Hall, to answer your questions about the scholarship and encourage you to apply.
 This meeting is by no means required, but a nice opportunity to get some direct answers about what the Park program involves.

 IMPORTANT: If requested during the formal application process, all students who are applying for the Park Scholarship - either for NCSSM nomination or directly - should enter Jennifer Betz (firstname.lastname@example.org) as the Counselor.
 Academic Programs, not the Counseling Office, will complete the required School Report and will provide your transcript.
 Please do not request a transcript from Naviance.